NvdB31/tv-hub/README.md

 ## Process & Technical reasoning

 This site was built in about 9-hours, in two afternoons.
-I used a Below I've explained the reasoning behind several choices that were made.
+Below I've explained the reasoning behind several choices that were made.

 ### Framework